LSSTDESC/surveycodex/CONTRIBUTING.md

 ## Pull-requests

-To add, update or correct information, the first step is to setup a development environment for `galcheat`
+To add, update or correct information, the first step is to setup a development environment for `galcheat`.

+> Note that you will have to [fork the project](https://guides.github.com/activities/forking/) to contribute.

 ### Getting a development environment (do once)